Colonel Sir John Booth (1610 -1688)

 style of Edward Bower (fl.
 London 1629 – d.
 London 1667), artist

-previously catalogued as after Cornelius Johnson (London 1593 - Utrecht 1661), artist
+previously catalogued as attributed to Cornelius Johnson (London 1593 - Utrecht 1661), artist

-previously catalogued as after Gerrit van Honthorst (Utrecht 1590 – Utrecht 1656), artist
+previously catalogued as attributed to Gerrit van Honthorst (Utrecht 1590 – Utrecht 1656), artist

 British (English) School, artist